IBM i: The move to PowerPC

 The port to PowerPC required a rewrite of most of the code below the TIMI.
 Early versions of OS/400 inherited the Horizontal and Vertical Microcode layers of the System/38, although they were renamed to the Horizontal Licensed Internal Code (HLIC) and Vertical Licensed Internal Code (VLIC) respectively.
 The port to the new hardware led to the IMPI instruction set and the horizontal microcode implementing it being replaced by the PowerPC AS instruction set and its implementation in PowerAS processors.
 This required the VLIC to be rewritten to target PowerPC instead of IMPI, and for the operating system functionality previously implemented in the HLIC to be re-implemented elsewhere.
 This led to the HLIC and VLIC being replaced with a single layer named the System Licensed Internal Code (SLIC).
 The SLIC was implemented in an object-oriented style with over 2 million lines of C++ code, replacing some of the HLIC code, and most of the VLIC code.
 Owing to the amount of work needed to implement the SLIC, IBM Rochester hired several hundred C++ programmers for the project, who worked on the SLIC in parallel to new revisions of the VLIC for the CISC AS/400 systems.
 The first release of OS/400 to support PowerPC-based hardware was V3R6.
+During the development of the port, IBM's Workplace OS project proposed reimplementing OS/400 as a "personality" running on top of its microkernel; IBM Rochester rejected the proposal in favour of completing the native PowerPC port.